It is characterized by an altered and speedy heart rate.

-- Calcium channel blockers, these are a group of drugs that lower blood pressure by relaxing the cells of the heart muscle.
+- Calcium channel blockers are a group of drugs that lower blood pressure by relaxing the cells of the heart muscle.

-- Beta-blockers to treat heart conditions and digoxin which is a drug that slows down the heart rate.
+- Beta-blockers treat heart conditions, and digoxin is a drug that slows down the heart rate.

-Other medications can be used to convert tachycardia, normal rhythm, such as amiodarone, propafenone, and flecainide.
+Other medications can convert tachycardia to a normal rhythm, such as amiodarone, propafenone, and flecainide.

 They inhibit the formation of thrombi, which means that they prevent blood clots from forming.

 Clotting can cause a stroke or heart attack.

 Blood thinners, such as warfarin, can be used to prevent blood clots from forming in the arteries.